unjs/unctx/README.md

 // const awesomeContext = getContext('awesome-lib')
 ```

-You can also create your own internal namespace with `createNamespace` utility for more advanced use cases.
+You can also create your internal namespace with `createNamespace` utility for more advanced use cases.

 ## Async Context